 The budget reflects the accounting for healthcare costs of all future retirees.
 Accounting standards require the Authority to recognize this long term potential obligation known as Other Post-Employment Benefits (OPEB).
-Based on an actuarial valuation as of November 2018, a contribution of \$3.1 million is required for FY2019.
+As of FY2018, the NTTA has already recorded the total required liability so no contribution is required for FY2019.
 While the annual obligation is an estimate of future claims, NTTA currently pays the cost of actual retiree health care claims.